yokoyamatoyou/kougeki/README.md

 Simple GUI tool for analyzing text aggressiveness using OpenAI API.
 The application loads an Excel file, sends each row to the moderation and chat endpoints asynchronously, and writes the results back.
+Moderation scores are combined with the LLM prediction to create an ``aggressiveness_overall`` column representing the final rating.

 ## Requirements